SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 "You…"

-Both ponies went quiet as they stare at each other.
+Both ponies go quiet as they stare at each other.

-Sunset paws as the ground.
+Sunset paws at the ground.
 "You get them too when I come around?"

 Pinkie steps closer to Sunset.
 "Sunset?"